typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 Implementing a directive is one of two possible ways to extend the syntax of a text markup language.

-The second option is @ref:(Writing Parser Extensions), but in many cases the directive approach offers more convenience.
+The second option is [Writing Parser Extensions], but in many cases the directive approach offers more convenience.
 It is based on a common syntax for declaring a directive and its attributes and body elements.
 Therefore directives can be implemented without writing a custom parser and without getting familiar with Laika's parser combinators.